 Now, let us get started to know the steps to make a home pull-up bar

-- Use the right materials — Pull-up bars can be made from just about anything — from steel to wood — but if you want something that looks good and lasts, chooses metal or stainless steel.
+- Right materials — Pull-up bars can be made from just about anything — from steel to wood — but if you want something that looks good and lasts, chooses metal or stainless steel.
 The best part is that these products can easily be found online or in local hardware stores.

-- Get yourself the right tools – When it comes time for construction, you’ll need all kinds of stuff: an electric drill the list goes on!
-Make sure whatever tools you use are appropriate for your job; otherwise, things could get messy fast!
+- Right tools – When it comes time for construction, you’ll need all kinds of stuff: Flanges, screws, an electric drill, etc.

 Choose a location

-Once you have decided to make a pull-up bar, it’s time to choose a location.
+After deciding on your pull-up bar type, it’s time to choose a location.
 This can be tricky because you want to make sure that the bar is stable and safe while still having enough space for you to do pull-ups.

 If possible, hang your pull up bar at eye level so it’s right in front of where you’ll be doing most of your exercises.
 This way, when doing a chin-up or other exercises, there will be less movement between each exercise because everything will appear as if they’re taking place at exactly eye level.

-If this isn’t possible due to limited ceiling height or lack thereof (like mine), then try hanging the bar somewhere high enough so that no matter what type of exercise you are doing — whether it be dead hangs or rows — you can still see yourself clearly above my head without straining too much from looking down at my body too long during each rep/set.
+If this isn’t possible due to limited ceiling height or lack thereof (like mine), then try hanging the bar somewhere high enough so that no matter what type of exercise you are doing.

 What Is The Best Diameter For A Pull-Up Bar?